gatsbyjs/gatsby/docs/docs/winning-over-engineering-leaders.md

 ### Scalability

 > The scalability of your traffic handling, product complexity and features, and your development process will all benefit from Gatsby.
 Gatsby sites can be entirely deployed to a CDN, effectively eliminating your risk of downtime due to traffic spikes.
 If your site or application needs to support new functionality, Gatsby can pull content from as many sources as you need.
 With other tools, integrations with external resources are an afterthought and a common source of frustration for developers, causing project delays and outages.
 Gatsby streamlines the integration process, eliminating many of these headaches and points of failure.
-Finally, Gatsby equips dev teams to make their own components that can be reused across projects with minimal reworking giving them more time to work on new features.
+Finally, Gatsby equips dev teams to make their own components that can be reused across projects with minimal reworking, giving them more time to work on new features.

 ### Lower costs